hkirk/swtafp-slides/slides/108/adt.md

 ### Fold/FoldBack generally

-1. Create a function paramter to handle each case
+1. Create a function parameter to handle each case
-2. Add a accumulator paramter
+2. Add a accumulator parameter
-3. For non-recursive cases pass the accumulator and all case data to the function paramter
+3. For non-recursive cases pass the accumulator and all case data to the function parameter

 ```fsharp
 | Item x    -> gen (fItem x)